CharlMeyers/SimpleCalendar/README.md

 1. A `credentials.json` file
 2. A `token.pickle` file

 See [Python Quickstart](https://developers.google.com/calendar/quickstart/python) on how to create these 2 files.
 It is easiest to run the example code they give you and just copy over the 2 required files to your microcontroller.
+Add these 2 files to the [auth](src/auth) folder under [google](src/auth/google).

 These files are used to authenticate against a Google account where your calendars you want to see lives on.

 #### Note

 This program requires font files to work.
 You can specify your own path to your font of choice by changing `FONT_REGULAR` and `FONT_BOLD` in [constants.py](constants.py).
-To guarantee the best possible text alignment download "**Raleway Light** and **Bold**" from [Google Fonts](https://fonts.google.com/specimen/Raleway) and put it in the same directory as the program.
+To guarantee the best possible text alignment download "**Segoe UI** and **Segoe UI Bold**" from [Google Fonts](https://fonts.google.com/specimen/Raleway) and put it in the [assets/fonts](src/assets/fonts) folder

 #### Note

-This works out of the box with [Waveshare 7.5inch e-ink](https://www.waveshare.com/7.5inch-e-paper-hat.htm), download the required [Python Library](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT) and copy `epd7in5.py` and `epdconfig.py` to the root folder of the project.
+This works out of the box with [Waveshare 7.5inch e-ink](https://www.waveshare.com/7.5inch-e-paper-hat.htm), download the required [Python Library](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT) and copy `epd7in5.py` and `epdconfig.py` to the [lib](src/lib) folder.
 To change the library to the one you need modify [screenInterface.py](screeninterface.py) with the library required for your display.

 ### Tips